todd-hepler-ctl/mantl/examples/README.md

 #### With Marathon + Mesos (Web UI)

-Open a browser window to the Marathon UI at `https://<your-control-ip/marathon`.
+Open a browser window to the Marathon UI (see the section "IPs and URLs").
 To get information about an app click on the row in the UI.
 You should see a host, ID, and port.
 In your browser, navigate to `http://<host>:<port>`.

 ![marathonui](./images/marathonui.png)

-Click on the row for your application, and you'll see something like
+Click on the row for your application, and you'll see something like this:

 ![marathonui at application](./images/marathonapp.png)